 The Faster we go the Faster our life passes

 When you take a bus the journey often takes longer but you have time to people watch and to pay more attention to the places you pass by.
 It can be relaxing.

 When you walk you feel each step.
 It takes longer but your connection to the places you walk through is stronger.

 If you pay attention to what you see and hear the pleasure you get will be enhanced.
 Try it next time you go for a walk.
 Listen to the birds singing, really look at the flowers, trees, feel the breeze against your skin.

 By going slower, you are able be more aware.
 More aware of the simple pleasurable things in your life, those things you miss, become blind to, when you never have time.

 Each day that passes is another day of life that is over

-Sharing highlights of the year, month or even the day can be hard for many people.
-When asked, they often refer to something quite simple: not usually the big grand thing that they spent the whole year striving to achieve.
+Sharing highlights of the year, month or even the day can be hard for many people and when asked often refer to something quite simple.
+Not usually the big grand thing that they spent the whole year striving to achieve.

-- What do you remember as being really special that made you happy?
+What do you remember as being special that made you happy?

-Some find going slow hard – they have to be in a rush, have to be busy.
-But actually when you take a pause you extend time.
+Some find going slow hard – they must be in a rush, must be busy.
+But when you take a pause you extend time.
 Days away on holiday always seem longer than those at home or in the office.
 When you are away from your normal environment doing something different it can be as if you have momentarily extended your life.
 You I am sure have felt this.